kevinolega/callcentertrainingtips/_posts/2020-07-05-write-with-me-thirty.md

 ---
 I recorded a video of myself writing for 30 minutes.

-If you need a tiny push so you can focus writing for 30 minutes I put together this video.
+I put together this video for the days when you need a tiny push.

+Having someone write with me often motivates me.

 ## YouTube Player